-LEARNING OBJECTIVES: The value of anger, which mobilizes people for politics as no other emotion yet stymies the politics requisite for good policymaking and governance.
+LEARNING OBJECTIVES: Managing anger, which mobilizes people for politics as no other emotion can, yet stymies the politics requisite for good policymaking and governance.
+A public speaking exercise to show how speakers can summon or mute anger.
+How to campaign for democracy against tyranny.
+Review of your engagement deliverables.
+Briefing for the simulated summit.